alek6kun/snore-recognition/README.md

 T. H. Khan, "A deep learning model for snoring detection and vibration notification using a smart wearable gadget," Electronics, vol. 8, no. 9, article.
 987, ISSN 2079-9292, 2019.

+The main files modified from the micro speech example by Tensorflow are in main/, and they are : audio_provider.cc, feature_provider.cc, recognize_commands.cc, and of course model.cc.

 ## Deploy to ESP32

 The following instructions will help you build and deploy this sample